tafystudio/tafystudio-docs/README.md

    - **Triggered from the monorepo** when docs are updated
 2. Checks out this repository
 3. Checks out the main `tafystudio/tafystudio` repository (public, no auth needed)
-4. Copies documentation from the main repo (if available)
-5. Generates API documentation structure
+4. **Runs the monorepo's `extract-docs.sh` script** to extract and prepare documentation
+5. Processes the extracted documentation into the appropriate directories
+6. Generates dynamic sidebars based on available content
-6. Builds the Docusaurus site
+7. Builds the Docusaurus site
-7. Deploys to GitHub Pages
+8. Deploys to GitHub Pages

 ### Automatic Updates from Monorepo